rlee32/standard-k-opt/readme.txt

-C++ implementation of 2-opt hill-climbing for the traveling salesman problem (TSP).
+C++ implementation of standard 2-opt hill-climbing for the traveling salesman problem (TSP).

 This implementation is readily extensible to k-opt, and could be slightly simplified for 2-opt only.